VSKP MENU

 Personalization, Recommendations, and Bundling

-Through leveraging CRM data, a VSV can personalize a shopping experience to increase conversion by providing recommendations during purchase.
+Through leveraging CRM data, a VSV can personalize a shopping experience, increasing conversion by providing recommendations during purchase.
 For example, Mr Yum, out of Australia, started with a simple tool that allowed restaurants to build visual menus accessible via QR code.
-From there, it has expanded into building a CRM with a personalization and recommendation engine.
+From there it has expanded into building a CRM with a personalization and recommendation engine.
 By tracking repeat customer purchases, the software can customize the menu to individual customer preferences.
 The more customers that use the product, the more targeting data the algorithm will have, and the better the recommendation.
 If a profile shows that a customer loves dumplings, the menu will surface a promotional dumpling appetizer, driving additional ticket items that would have otherwise been ignored.

 Price/ Revenue/ Capacity Management

-Many VSVs have real-time read/write access to a merchant’s inventory and the ability to execute dynamic pricing changes and promotion campaigns.
-As a result, the VSV can dynamically lower prices to try to sell underutilized or unsold inventory or increase prices when inventory is scarce.
+Many VSVs have real time read/write access to a merchant’s inventory, and the ability to execute dynamic pricing changes and promotion campaigns.
+As a result, the VSV can dynamically lower prices to try to sell underutilized or unsold inventory, or increase prices when inventory is scarce.
 This is most powerful in situations where the inventory is perishable (e.g., seats at a venue) or has low marginal cost (e.g., digital goods).
-For an example of what it looks like for digital goods, Substack just offered to automatically run dynamic promotions and pricing for their writer merchants.
+For an example of what it looks like for digital goods, Substack can automatically run dynamic promotions and pricing for their writer merchants.
+We’ve found that the more creative a VSV can be in managing prices—through bundling, promotions, financing, or price discrimination—the more margin they will likely capture.

-We’ve found the more creative a VSV can be in managing prices—through bundling, promotions, financing, or price discrimination—the more of the margin they will likely capture.
-A great example is Isaac in edtech.
+Another great example is Isaac in edtech.
 It helps its private school merchants sell unsold inventory (seats in a classroom) by lowering the effective price.
 However, rather than lowering the explicit price, Isaac reduces the barrier to purchase by offering families tuition financing.
 Isaac buys seats from the school at a wholesale discount and charges tuition at retail price, creating a spread to offset any defaults.

 Access to Credit

-Isaac is also a great example of a broader opportunity to offer credit to reduce the perceived price (and increase conversion).
-The most prominent example of this is Buy Now, Pay Later (BNPL) with vendors such as Square/Afterpay and Klarna.
-These vendors offer consumers the ability to easily purchase items on credit, which has been shown to increase conversion and cart size, and overall consumer demand.
+Isaac is also a great example of a broader opportunity to offer credit to reduce perceived price (and increase conversion).
+The most prominent example of this is Buy Now, Pay Later (BNPL) with companies such as Square/Afterpay and Klarna.
+These vendors offer consumers the ability to easily purchase items on credit, which has been shown to increase conversion and cart size and overall consumer demand.
 The product has enough utility that many consumers now start their shopping on a BNPL app.
 Afterpay has reported 30% of searches start with BNPL and that they send millions of leads to their merchants.

 Fraud and Risk